NachoDuke/FastChat/README.md

 # FastChat

+## List of features  implemented:
+1. Encryption and decryption of messages
+2. Creating and maintaining database
+3. Storage of encrypted passwords
+4. Sending and receiving images
+5. Implementation of personal and group chats
+6. Implementation of special admin features
+7. Load balancing leading to low latency and high throughput

 ## Basic Plan
 A multi-server, multi-client system to allow chats between various clients.
 The basic model for the project will be as follows:
 We create a program that controls a client.
 This program starts by calling a function called log-in.
 The login process contains 2 options: